Christian Anthony Colon

 Colón reached the major leagues on July 1, 2014 when he went 0-for-2 in a 10-2 loss against the Minnesota Twins, coming on as a pinch-hitter and staying in to play shortstop.
 He went 4-for-12 in 6 games before returning to the minors.
 In 88 minor league games that year, he hit .310 with 8 homers and 37 RBI, showing he had nothing more to prove.
 He came back to Kansas City to stay at the beginning of August.
 He was generally used as a utility infielder, but still batted .333 (15-for-45) with 5 doubles and a triple.
 The Royals made the postseason for the first time since 1985, playing host for the American League Wild Card Game against the Oakland Athletics.
 Christian was one of the game's unlikely heroes.
 The game went into extra innings, tied 7-7, when Christian was called on to pinch hit for Terrance Gore in the 10th; Gore had come in as a pinch runner for designated hitter Billy Butler in the 8th.
 With Eric Hosmer on first and nobody out, Colón laid down a sacrifice bunt against A's closer Sean Doolittle to move his teammate into scoring position, but he was left stranded and the game continued.
 Oakland took an 8-7 lead in the top of the 12th, and Colón came up again with one out and Hosmer on third base, courtesy of a triple.
 He hit a high chopper to third for an infield single, driving in Hosmer with the tying run.
 Alex Gordon popped out for the second out, but Colón stole second base, the seventh steal for the Royals in the game, a new postseason record.
 He came in to score the winning run when Salvador Perez singled down the third base line, sending Kauffman Stadium into a frenzy.

 Despite his high draft stock, Colón never became a big league regular, peaking at 54 games in 2016.
 He did see more postseason heroics at least.
 In 2015, he received his only World Series at bat, driving in Jarrod Dyson with the Series-clinching run in the top of the 12th inning against the New York Mets, giving the Royals their first title in 30 years.
 Colón made the club in 2017, only to be designated for assignment in May, bouncing to the Miami Marlins for 17 games and resurfacing for 8 games, batting .500 (3-for-6) with the Cincinnati Reds in 2019.
+He returned to the Reds in 2020 and appeared in 11 games.
+Colón completed his playing career in the Toronto Blue Jays system in 2021.

 - 2008 Haarlem Baseball Week